jamesnetherton/jamesnetherton.github.io/_posts/2021-03-02-camel-quarkus-application-bootstrap-and-configuration.md

 The solution is to annotate the producer method with `@Unremovable` or `@Named`.
 Or you can disable bean removal entirely.

+> NOTE: Since Camel Quarkus 2.1.0, explicitly annotating beans bound for Camel registry lookups with `@Unremovable` is no longer required.
+Camel Quarkus automatically marks types required by Camel components as unremovable.

 ### Configuration with XML

 It's possible to create routes using [XML](https://camel.apache.org/camel-quarkus/latest/user-guide/bootstrap.html#_xml_configuration) like this.
 If you need to reference beans or processors, then you can use CDI to create them and refer to their name in the route XML.